 What Does a Safety Officer Do?

-A safety officer is an individual whose basic responsibility is to oversee the activities of a particular workplace, to make sure that employees within that setting comply with government’s safety regulations and/or the organization’s policies.
+A safety officer is responsible for overseeing the activities of a workplace, to make sure that employees within that setting comply with government’s safety regulations and/or the organization’s policies.

 In the formulation of binding organization-wide policies, the safety officer with the contribution of managers and workers, determine the type and nature of policies that are required within the organization.